First published on Tuesday, June 3, 2025

 2 days paid compassionate leave as required

-10 days unpaid family and domestic violence leave (in a 12-month period)
+10 days paid family and domestic violence leave (in a 12-month period)

 Community service leave

-The NES entitles employees to take unpaid leave for voluntary emergency activities and leave for jury service.
+The NES entitles employees to unpaid leave for voluntary emergency management activities and paid leave for jury service.

 Long service leave

-Employees (including casual employees) who have been with the same employer for a long period of time will be entitled to long service leave.
+Employees, including casual employees, who have been with the same employer for a long period of time may be entitled to long service leave.

-Depending on the relevant State/Territory law or award/agreement, an employee may be entitled to long service leave after continuous service ranging from seven to fifteen years with the same or a related employer.
+Depending on the relevant State/Territory law or award/agreement, an employee may be entitled to long service leave after continuous service ranging from 7 to 15 years with the same or a related employer.

 Public holidays

-Under the NES, permanent employees are entitled to paid days off work on public holidays.
+Under the NES, permanent employees (full-time and part-time) are entitled to paid days off work on public holidays.
 It allows an employee to reasonably refuse to work on a public holiday, while still receiving payment.

 Notice of termination and redundancy pay